lequeso/awesomeincu-2015/_posts/2016-03-14-bootcamp-open-house.md

 ## The Event

 The [Bootcamp Open House](https://www.eventbrite.com/e/what-is-a-coding-bootcamp-tickets-24488142694) on May 12th starts at 6:30pm.
-We'll have representatives from Awesome Inc U's instructional team, as well as local employers looking to hire aspiring software developers like you.
+We'll have representatives from We Love Pasta's instructional team, as well as local employers looking to hire aspiring software developers like you.
 We'll have some drinks and snacks, and answer any questions you have about learning to code, making a career switch, or just about the exciting things happening here in Lexington's technology community.

 {% include special-announcement.html %}